setuptools

 install_requires=["requests>=2.25.0"],

-- Mature and stable: Well-established with decades of development
+- Well-established with decades of development and broad platform support

-- Rich feature set: Handles complex packaging scenarios
+- Handles complex packaging scenarios including C extensions and custom build steps

-- PEP 621 support: Compatible with modern Python packaging standards
+- Compatible with modern Python packaging standards (PEP 621)

-- Complex legacy API: Historical design choices can be confusing
+- Legacy API carries historical design choices that can be confusing

-- Slower development cycle: Less frequent updates than newer tools
+- Less frequent updates and slower development cycle than newer alternatives

-- Steeper learning curve: More configuration options create complexity
+- More configuration options create a steeper learning curve

 Learn More